marklogic/marklogic-contentpump/CONTRIBUTING.md

 #### Test Your Change

 Be sure to run the tests before submitting your pull request.
 Pull requrests with failing tests won't be accepted.
-For changes made to Hadoop Connector, it's necessary to run tests in both Hadoop Connector and MLCP to make sure no regression is introduced with the change.
+The unit tests included in MLCP and Hadoop Connector are a minimum set of all the tests we have for the products.
+They are only designed for sanity check.
+To run unit tests, under marklogic-contentpump root directory:
 ```
-$ mvn clean package
-$ mvn test -DskipTests=false
+$ mvn test
 ```
+We will run large regression test sets against the change from the pull requests.

+Please refer to wiki page [How to Run Tests]() to learn about the guidelines and must know about running tests to verify your change.

 #### Push Your Change